karthick-murugan/guest_posts/readme.txt

 2) Create custom post "Guest Posts".

 3) Post Creation form in frontend using shortcode.
+The shortcode to create Post Creation form is [guest_posts_form] Please have a look at this screenshot https://prnt.sc/26edfdc for the dropdown option in the editor.

 4) Form should be visible only to logged in authors.